tommifloor/pinterest-data-pipeline693/README.md

 # 3. Batch Workflow

 ### Overview:
-> The `user_posting_emulation.py` script sends the data through an API to an AWS EC2 client computer running Kafka, where it is forwarded for storage in an AWS S3 bucket through MSK Connect.
-The S3 bucket is mounted to Databricks, where the data is merged, cleaned, and analyzed in batch.
-The process is then automated using Airflow to run on a daily basis.
+> The `user_posting_emulation.py` script sends the data through an API to an AWS EC2 client computer running Apache Kafka, where it is forwarded for storage in an AWS S3 bucket through MSK Connect.
+The S3 bucket is mounted to Databricks, where the data is cleaned, integrated, and analyzed.
+The process is then automated to run on a daily basis as a batch process using Apache Airflow.

-## Kafka
+## Kafka and AWS MSK

-Prior to configuring the API
+[Apache Kafka](https://kafka.apache.org/) is installed on an [AWS EC2](https://aws.amazon.com/ec2/) instance and connected to an [AWS MSK](https://aws.amazon.com/msk/).

+Authentication between the EC2 instance and MSK cluster is managed via [AWS IAM](https://aws.amazon.com/iam/) by configuring SASL authentication in the EC2 Kafka client's client.properties file.

+Three Kafka topics are used to categorize the Pinterest data:
+> <your_UserId>.pin for Pinterest posts data
+> <your_UserId>.geo for post geolocation data
+> <your_UserId>.user for post user data

+A REST API in the AWS API Gateway to send data to the MSK cluster.
+Once the API is deployed, it's invoke urls are integrated into `user_posting_emulation.py`-script to enable it to send data to the MSK cluster.

-## AWS API Gateway Congiguration (Batch)
+## Data Storage in AWS S3

-## Confluent.io Kafka Rest Proxy
+The [Confluent.io Kafka Connector](https://docs.confluent.io/platform/current/kafka-rest/index.html) is used to connect the MSK cluster to [AWS S3](https://aws.amazon.com/s3/) storage.
+The connector directs data from the MSK cluster to specified S3 bucket.

+Running the `user_posting_emulation.py` will not send data from the AWS database to the MSK cluster, which will then be transferred to the S3 bucket for storage.

 ## Databricks: Batch Processing

-The S3 bucket is mounted to [Databricks](https://www.databricks.com/), where it is cleaned for ease of reading and for further integration and analysis.
+The S3 bucket is mounted to [Databricks](https://www.databricks.com/) using the `access.ipynb` and `s3_mount.ipynb` scripts.
+It is then cleaned for ease of reading and for further integration and analysis.

 The data processing is performed using [PySpark](https://spark.apache.org/docs/latest/api/python/index.html), the Python API for use with [Apache Spark](https://spark.apache.org/), a data engineering and analytics engine that can be scaled to requirements.